aspose-cells/Aspose.Cells-API-References/english/go-cpp/TxtSaveOptions/SetExportQuotePrefix/_index.md

 ## SetExportQuotePrefix function

-Indicates whether the single quote sign should be exported as part of the value of one cellwhen <see cref="Style.QuotePrefix"/> is true for it.
+Indicates whether the single quote sign should be exported as part of the value of one cellwhen Style.QuotePrefix is true for it.
 Default is false.

 ```go